MINI hatchback review - Reliability and safety

 The newest MINI scored four stars in a 2014 round of Euro NCAP crash tests, which is mildly disappointing when most new cars these days so often achieve a full five-star rating.
 A 79% score for adult occupants and 73% for child occupants are perhaps what you’d expect of a small car – but way behind the 84% and 85% ratings respectively for the BMW 2 Series Active Tourer that’s based on the same chassis (and was tested at the same time).

 The MINI’s worst Euro NCAP score was 56% for safety assistance systems, largely because newer technology like lane departure warning isn’t available at all, while low speed autonomous braking (city braking assistant) is optional, as is a head-up display and automatic cruise control.
 The MINI does have two Isofix points as standard, however.

 For impact protection it features high-strength steel in the body, impact absorbers and a pop-up bonnet to help improve a pedestrian’s chance of survival if struck.
 Electronic stability control (which can be switched off), anti-lock brakes and tyre pressure monitoring are all standard.

-The MINI hatch finished 91st in the top 100 cars in the 2019 Driver Power survey, while MINI itself managed a much stronger 18th place out of 30 manufacturers.
+The MINI hatch finished 91st in the top 100 cars in the 2019 Driver Power survey, but didn't feature in the 2020 poll.
+MINI itself managed a lowly 26th out of 30 manufacturers.